nxp-imx/meta-nxp-desktop/README.md

-i.MX Linux Yocto Project BSP for Desktop PoC (Proof of Concept)
+NXP Linux Yocto Project BSP for Desktop PoC (Proof of Concept)
 ===============================================================

 This README contains instructions for setting up a Yocto build